Migz93/lidarr-download-automation/README.md

 * skiplogname -				Logs any info if an item was skipped.<br>
 * mode -					Mode to choose what to scrape from Lidarr, wanted gets only the albums that are marked wanted, artist gets all the albums from the monitored artists.<br>

-Below are only used if "mode" is set to "wanted".
+Below are only used if "mode" is set to "wanted".<br>
 * wantedalbumsamount -		The amount of wanted albums to process it will grab the newest x amount of albums from the Lidarr wanted list.<br>
 * EnableLidarrProcess -		Set to True to instruct Lidarr to process the download once smloadr finishes.<br>
 * EnableFuzzyAlbumSearch -	Set to True to enable fuzzy album search if theres no exact match.<br>